 New Jersey has a lot more authority delegated to it from the EPA than most states, mostly stemming from water quality issues.
 And although the Park Service doesn't always have to completely adhere, they choose to work closely with local authorities.
 “We've tried to do things in New Jersey, but it is daunting,” adds Donahue.
 “For example, from the floods of 2004 and 2005, we got $10 million for flood damage and removed all the stuff from the river.
 But by the time we got a permit to repair the Kittatinny boat ramp at the Water Gap all the money had been spent.
 So we're doing it with mitigation money from the power lines.
 It's taken years to get a permit to replace a boat ramp that is not much bigger than your kitchen table.”

 The Park Service held public listening sessions, focus group meetings, and an online comment period this spring and summer to get preliminary input from the public for the Visitor Use plan.
-Similar sessions for the Historic Properties plan will begin this fall.
+Similar sessions for the Historic Properties plan began in late 2016.
 “I've always thought that most of the money for land acquisition would be spent in Pennsylvania, and that most of the funds for historic and cultural would be used in New Jersey,” says Donahue.
 “But let's be serious, $12 million is a lot of money, but spread around seven hundred structures, it can't do much.
 So we need people to help us select what the priorities are.”

 DEWA has been doing emergency stabilization on properties that are likely to come out on top of the list.
 For decades, the Park Service offered a program by which entrepreneurs could lease properties for a nominal fee in return for restoring and putting the buildings to viable use for visitors.
 Most people that were interested didn't have the means or skills to maintain the structures, and after doing the appraisals, it just cost DEWA money.
 In order to make the lease program viable, Donahue's proposal is to rehabilitate selected structures.
 “As opposed to saying here's a house you can spend half a million on, we want to offer turn key properties.
 Then the lessee could take care of them for decades.
 A place like the Copper Mine Inn is in a location with huge potential, but its condition will require millions of dollars, so the choices are to fix just a couple of places.
 But have to be very discerning in the choices that we make, and that's why we want the public to be engaged.
 We don't want this to be a Park Service plan, we want this to be the plan of the citizens.”